dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 I started considering top bar only after I saw the designers from [Quora](https://www.quora.com) started using it.
 And my blog WebJeda had a minimal theme.
 So I thought why not try it.

 I remember YouTube using a red top bar to show how the progress of page loading.
 That was only for a while and for some reason they stopped it.
 It was actually a great idea to show the users how much page has been loaded.
-By the time of writing this blog [Freecharge](https://www.freecharge.in) is using the top bar as a progress indicator.
+By the time of writing this blog <a rel="nofollow" href="https://www.freecharge.in" alt="Freecharge">Freecharge</a> is using the top bar as a progress indicator.

 If you have seen Chrome browser on android, they still use this.